waiyin03/ML-Income-Classifier-Using-UCI-Adult-Data-Set/README.md

 This project uses the UCI Adult Dataset to classify whether an individual's income exceeds $50,000 using machine learning techniques in R.

 ## Files
-- `Kelly Cheung HW3.R`: Contains the R code for preprocessing, modeling, and evaluating the dataset.
+- `ECON_418-518_HW3_R_Template.R`: Contains the R code for preprocessing, modeling, and evaluating the dataset.

 ## Instructions
 - Load the dataset.